-Most of the world’s perfumes are marketed towards women, we think that is something that everyone can agree on.
+Most of the world’s perfumes are marketed towards women, we think that’s something everyone can agree on.

-Although this wasn’t always the case, it is certainly the case in the modern day and the perfume industry has built itself into a massive global entity based on the idea that they are going to market perfume towards women.
+Although this wasn’t always the case, it is certainly the case today.
+The perfume industry has built itself into a massive global force based on the idea that they are going to market perfume towards women.

 Difference Between Perfume And Cologne